marcjethro/Pixel-Art-Separator/README.md

 # Pixel Art Separator
 Pixel Art Separator is a python project commissioned from my [fiverr gig](https://www.fiverr.com/marcjethro).
 It's purpose is to separate pixel art characters from their background.
 The GUI is made using Tkinter and the image processing is done through opencv-python, pillow, and numpy.

-#### About Pixel Art Separator

-This project was commissioned by a pixel artist.
-They wanted a tool that could help them separate the characters from the background.
-The solution they came up with (which I implemented for them) was to have two canvases side by side.
-The user will open an image that will show up on the left canvas.
-They will then manually click pixels on the left canvas and all pixels of the same color will get transfered onto the right.
-After the user has selected all pixels of the character, they can save the right canvas as a new image file.

 ## Installation

 Make sure you have [Python 3](https://www.python.org/downloads/) installed,